 Danny Jeffcote has worked for North Yarra Community Health since 2002 and is based at MINE Primary Needle and Syringe Program (NSP) in Smith Street Collingwood.

-Danny is a supporter of Harm Reduction policies and services and has used the prize money to attend the International Harm Reduction conference in Barcelona and to investigate mobile Supervised Injecting Facilities there.
+Danny is a supporter of Harm Reduction policies and services and has used the prize money to put toward the cost of attending the International Harm Reduction conference in Barcelona and to investigate mobile Supervised Injecting Facilities there.

 Faye Edebohls from North Richmond Community Health - inaugural Yarra AOD Worker of the Year